 Online Safety

-Children thrive online when they understand how to stay safe, be kind and ask for help when
+Children thrive online when they understand how to stay safe, be kind and ask for help when something doesn’t feel right.

 The internet offers amazing opportunities for learning and play, but it also includes risks like privacy